By Karen A. Soukiasian

 In most cases, the animal has learned this behavior gets your attention.
 To a dog’s way of thinking, that’s a good thing.

 Sometimes, we are the cause of this inappropriate behavior.
 One example is the use of flashlights and laser pointers.
 Many an exasperated owner has unwittingly created their own monster, by using them as play items.
-They have literally “trained” their dog to respond to a certain stimuli.
+They have literally “trained” their dog to respond to certain stimuli.

-Puppies and dogs rescued or adopted from shelters, unfortunately cannot sit down and discuss the issues of their former life with you.
+Puppies and dogs rescued or adopted from shelters, unfortunately, cannot sit down and discuss the issues of their former life with you.
 Instead, you’ll have to watch your dog for clues.
 Learn their behaviors.
 Figure out what may trigger that particular OCD behavior.

 Dogs usually do let us know.
 You have to learn how to read them.
 They often can and do, in their own way, let us know if they have been neglected, or abused.
 Watch for the signs.
-They can include: OCD behaviors, refusal to respond to commands, inability to bond, anxiety, fearfulness, assertion/aggression, shyness and cowering.
+They can include OCD behaviors, refusal to respond to commands, inability to bond, anxiety, fearfulness, assertion/aggression, shyness and cowering.

-Determine cause of canine obsessive-compulsive disorder
+Determine the cause of canine obsessive-compulsive disorder

 First, make sure there are no medical reasons.
 Once you and your veterinarian have ruled out parasites, allergies, infection, injury, vision problems, epilepsy or other neurological problems, you can move on to other suspected sources.